ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

     * no register exists by that name in the catalogue (note: it is legal to provide "hidden" registers not present in the catalogue, but a register listed in the catalogue must always work)
   * in doPreRead(), a logic_error must be thrown if and only if:
     * backend->isOpened() == false
-    * isReadable() == false
+    * isReadable() == false or throws
   * in doPreWrite(), a logic_error must be thrown if and only if:
     * backend->isOpened() == false
-    * isWriteable() == false
+    * isWriteable() == false or throws
   * To comments about how to follow these rules:
     * If there is an error in the map file and the backend does not want to fail on this in backend creation, the register must be hidden from the catalogue.
-    * If a backend cannot decide the existence of a register in the accessor's constructor (because there is no map file or such, and the backend might be closed), it needs to check the presence also e.g. in isReadable() and isWriteable().
-TBD: Shall isReadable()/isWriteable() throw in that case or return false?
+    * If a backend cannot decide the existence of a register in the accessor's constructor (because there is no map file or such, and the backend might be closed), it needs to check the presence also e.g. in isReadable(), isWriteable() and isReadOnly().
+This implies that these calls may throw ChimeraTK::logic_error and ChimeraTK::runtime_error exceptions.

 ### Decorators including decorator-like implementations ###